How Many kWh to Charge a Tesla?

 Here’s a quick breakdown of the average charging costs for each Tesla model:

 Even the largest Tesla models cost less than $20 for a full charge, offering hundreds of miles of range.
-That’s a fraction of what a gas-powered car would spend to go the same distance.
+That’s a fraction of what a gas-powered car would cost to travel the same distance.

-It’s worth noting, though, that costs can vary by location and charging method.
-Superchargers or states with higher electricity prices, like California, may increase the total slightly.
+It’s worth noting that costs vary by location and charging method.
+Superchargers or states with higher electricity prices, like California, may push the total a bit higher.
+For most Tesla owners, home charging remains the most affordable and convenient option.

 Public Charging Details (Supercharger Costs per kWh)